Is The iPad Too Easy To Use?

 I’ve often said that no technology can truly achieve mass acceptance until it doesn’t need a sysadmin to operate.
 As an example, I mentioned a dedicated HD media player that I own.
 It’s a very simple product, with an easy remote, network port, and really simple interface to go out looking for and connecting to network shares.
 I was pretty easily able to use my linux box to rip all my son’s movies (a 2 1/2 year old is not kind to DVDs), transfer them to the NAS, and give my wife an easy way to pull them up on demand.
 Simple as 1-2-432-pi-38484-3.
 One of my coworkers has the same device.
 He’s also an engineer, but a few decades senior to me and several sales positions removed from nuts & bolts engineering.
 He’s found a way to rip all of his families’ movies to a desktop machine, but has not been able to get everything on the network talking to each other to actually watch them without transferring them to a USB HDD.
 These are devices that are designed to be easy-to-use (I was amazed at how plug-and-play it was), but the prerequisite knowledge to use them effectively is beyond the grasp of most average home users.
 Fundamentally, it’s a geek toy, not a device that my mom would be able to set up, much less operate without written instructions.

 The iPad and the iPhone, on the other hand, are easy to use.
 Much like the original iPods, they’re simply intuitive.
-The app store is easy to navigate.
+It’s a great tablet to use to surf the internet and play games.
+Some may even argue that the iPad is the best tablet for note taking and I think it’s a strong contender.
+You can even draw using an iPad and then send it to your friends or work colleagues – pretty cool right!
+The app store is easy to navigate and the layout is clear and simple.
 The OS, while locked up for most end users, is pretty well stable and won’t break.
 The downside, as Cory well points out, is that Apple becomes the gatekeeper.
 I’m a geek, and like Cory, I fundamentally don’t like that.
 But neither he nor I are average users, and to project our prejudices onto those average users misses the point.